-Problem Area Description Primary Hazards of Conce rn Trees Tree related hazards are widespread during hurricane/tropical storm and severe winter storm events, particularly downing electrical lines, and when falling and blocking roads that isolate many rural areas throughout town and pose life/safety threat due to a lack of emergency access.
+Problem Area Description Primary Hazards of Conce ern Trees Tree related hazards are widespread during hurricane/tropical storm and severe winter storm events, particularly downing electrical lines, and when falling and blocking roads that isolate many rural areas throughout town and pose life/safety threat due to a lack of emergency access.
 Hazardous trees on Town-owned property are also a significant and costly concern.
-Geographic Areas of Conc ern Dry Dock Creek Local Areas of Flooding- The Mohawk River floods Village infrastructure and properties on nearly an annual basis.
+Geographic Areas of Cond cern Dry Dock Creek Local Areas of Flooding- The Mohawk River floods Village infrastructure and properties on nearly an annual basis.
 Over the past 20 years, the Village has been flooded an estimated 15 times, with the four most devastating recent events occurring in 2006 and 2011 and followed by Hurricane Sandy in 2012.
-In 2006, severe storms and flooding damaged infrastructure and private property, with costs exceeding \$3 million.
-In 2011, the Village saw Hurricane Irene and Tropical Storm Lee cause over \$775,000 in damage Mohawk River to the area.
-Monawk River to the area.
-Monawk River Monawk River to the area.
-The most frequent flooding occurs from Dry Dock Creek to the west of the Village, Monawk River to the area.
-The most frequent flooding occurs from Dry Dock Creek to the west of the Village, through two thruway culverts to the south When the water elevation of the Vulnerable Community As to the area.
-The most frequent flooding occurs from Dry Dock Creek to the west of the Village, through two thruway culverts to the south When the water elevation of the Mohawk River rises by even small amounts thruway culverts back up and flood homes and business
+In 2006, severe storms and flooding damaged Mohawk River infrastructure and private property, with costs exceeding \$3 million.
+In 2011, the Village saw Hurricane Irene and Tropical Storm Lee cause over \$775,000 in damage to the area.
+The most frequent flooding occurs from Dry Dock Creek to the west of the Village, through two thruway culverts to the south When the water elevation of the Mohawk River rises by even small amounts thruway culverts back up and flood homes and business Vulnerable Community A ssets Shelters There are no designated Shelters in Fultonville.